vita-epfl/monoloco/README.md

 or check the file `monoloco/run.py`

 #  Predictions
-For a quick setup download a pifpaf and MonoLoco++ / MonStereo models from [here](https://drive.google.com/drive/folders/1jZToVMBEZQMdLB5BAIq2CdCLP5kzNo9t?usp=sharing) and save them into `data/models`.

-## A) 3D Localization
-The predict script receives an image (or an entire folder using glob expressions), calls PifPaf for 2D human pose detection over the image and runs Monoloco++ or MonStereo for 3D localization &/or social distancing &/or orientation
+The software receives an image (or an entire folder using glob expressions), calls PifPaf for 2D human pose detection over the image and runs Monoloco++ or MonStereo for 3D localization &/or social distancing &/or orientation

-**Which Network** <br />
+**Which Modality** <br />
-The command `--net` defines if saving pifpaf outputs, MonoLoco++ outputs or MonStereo ones.
+The command `--mode` defines which network to run.

+- select `--mode mono` (default) to predict 3D localization on monocular image(s)
-- select `--net monstereo` if you have stereo images
+- select `--mode stereo` for stereo images
-- select `--net monoloco_pp` if you have monocular (single) images
-- select `--net pifpaf` if you are interested in 2D keypoint outputs
+- select `--moode keypoints` if just interested in 2D keypoints from OpenPifPaf

+Models are downloaded automatically.
+To use a specific model, use the command `--model`.
+Additional models can be downloaded from [here](https://drive.google.com/drive/folders/1jZToVMBEZQMdLB5BAIq2CdCLP5kzNo9t?usp=sharing)

 **Which Visualization** <br />
 - select `--output_types multi` if you want to visualize both frontal view or bird's eye view in the same picture
 - select `--output_types bird front` if you want to different pictures for the two views or just one view
 - select `--output_types json` if you'd like the ouput json file

+If you select `--mode keypoints`, use standard OpenPifPaf arguments For
 Those options can be combined

 **Focal Length and Camera Parameters** <br />